-Michelin-starred restaurants and monasteries turned boutique hotels are just the start to a trip through the stunning wine regions of Ribera del Duero and Rueda, just a few hours' drive from Madrid.
+Michelin-starred restaurants and monasteries-turned-boutique hotels are only the beggings of a trip through the stunning wine regions of Ribera del Duero and Rueda, just a few hours drive from Madrid.
 If you think Napa and Sonoma are gorgeous, wait until you see what Spain's sister wine regions have to offer.
 Hint: Cinderella-style castles are involved.
-Here are the spots not to miss while planning your wine-centric Spanish honeymoon.
+Here are the spots not to be missed while planning your wine-centric Spanish honeymoon.

 How to Get There

 Ribera del Duero and Rueda lie just two hours north of Madrid in the Castilla y Léon region, also known as the land of medieval towns and castles.
 We suggest making the town of Valladolid your home base during your honeymoon.
 Seen as the gateway to the wine regions, you can get there from Madrid in a little under an hour on the high-speed AVE train.
 Once you arrive, wineries such as the historic Dehesa de los Canonigos in Ribera del Duero can help you plan a customized wine tasting itinerary, arranging everything from the tasting times to the transport.